If you cook at all, then pot roast should be a dish that you know how to make.

 Remove roast from crockpot

-Pour a tablespoon or two into mixing bowl.
+Pour a tablespoon or two of leftover drippings from pan into mixing bowl.

-Pour mixture over roast and arrange carrots around roast.
+Pour mixture over roast and arrange carrots around pot roast.

 Cover and cook on high in crockpot for 1 hour.